Article hero image

 7Min Read

-The quicker new hires get to full quota, the faster they’ll stop gobbling up time and money that could be better spent on building pipelines and closing deals.
+The quicker new hires get to full quota, the faster they'll stop gobbling up time and money that could be better spent on building pipelines and closing deals.
+And that's exactly what the best sales organizations understand — enablement isn't just about tools, it's about creating a complete system that transforms average reps into top performers.

 In Part 2 of Inside Sales at HubSpot, we again draw on the wisdom and experience Elanna Lalezari, Tara DiCristo-Schmitt, Katie Walsh, and Kelsey McKay—award-winning sellers and sales leaders who've helped HubSpot become the #1 fastest-growing product in SaaS.